Dessert Recipes: How to Make Pumpkin Pudding

 Health Benefits of Pumpkin

-Many people know pumpkin mainly for its use in Halloween and also for making pies during Thanksgiving.
-But, there is something more to this yellow vegetable than that.
+Many people use pumpkin for Halloween and for making pies during Thanksgiving, but, there is something more to this orange vegetable than that.

-Pumpkin is a nutrient-dense vegetable that contains varieties of vitamins and minerals and is low in calorie.
-People use it to make salads, curries, raita, desserts, and soups.
+Pumpkin is nutrient-dense and contains varieties of vitamins and minerals and is also low in calories.
+People use pumpkins to make salads, curries, raita, desserts, and soups.

 Pumpkin reduces the risk of obesity.
 It is considered beneficial for eyes, heart, hair, and skin.
 It aids in lowering the blood pressure.
 It is considered beneficial for diabetics also.
 It is known to impart energy to the body and help to lower body weight.